Koro Toro

-Koro Toro is a settlement in southern Borkou-Ennedi-Tibesti Region in Chad.
+Koro Toro is a settlement in the southern Borkou Region of Chad.
 It hosts the Koro Toro Airport and a "notorious" maximum security desert prison used by the Chadian government to detain captured fighters of Boko Haram and Chadian rebel groups.
 According to the Chadian opposition, Koro Toro is factually a penal colony.

 It is also known as anthropological and archaeological site, as the fossil hominin Australopithecus bahrelghazali was discovered at Koro Toro in January 1995.